judepayne/dictim/README.md

 <img src="img/ex1.png" width="200">

-The first element of an element is its key.
-Keys are important in d2.
-For example a connection between two shape must refer to each shape by its key.
+The first item in an element is its key.
+Keys are important in d2 for referring to objects elsewhere in the d2.
+For example, connections between objects must refer to the object's key, not its label.
 As a shortcut, the label attribute can be specified in the second position in a shape (or the fourth position in a connection) rather than in the element's attribute map. d2 understands both ways.

 Layout of shapes from a clojure collection: